misterblonde/nft-dao/README-private.md

 from the same status quo for a subset of the tests.
 The fixtures however do not work together with the before() beforeAll() ??

+- hardhat localhost challenges
+	- adding the signer wallets and giving them enough ether to pay for all the
+  minting
+	- minting fee + gas fee prediction

+CONCEPTUAL CHALLENGE
 - Possible solution:
 	- only dao owner/committee can deploy new child dao contract in which it can decide the rules of the new budget and the nfts, even swap out the nft contract with another one if needed -> dynamic nfts etc.

-hardhat localhost challenges
-- adding the signer wallets and giving them enough ether to pay for all the minting
-- minting fee + gas fee prediction

 // bug fixed via TDD:
 - all IN voting did not add to the total vote count, whilst the vote simple voting did add to the total count
 - fixed that anyone needs to be a token holder to be allowed to vote, openzeppelin is that anyone can vote.
 - added quadratic voting limit to voteAllIn functionality

 - TEST:  Vote Should Fail Because Already Voted
 	- catches error if VoteSimple is used twice by the same address.